blbadger/blbadger.github.io/continuity-poincare.md

 ### Discontinuous maps may be aperiodic in 1 or more dimension

 In other pages on this site, it was made apparent that moving from a continuous to a discontinuous map is capable of transforming a periodic trajectory to an aperiodic one.
-From the Poincare-Bendixson theorem, it is clear why this is the case: a restriction to any space as seen above is impossible if the trajectory may simply discontinuously pass through (jump through) previous trajectories.
+From the Poincaré-Bendixson theorem, it is clear why this is the case: a restriction to any space as seen above is impossible if the trajectory may simply discontinuously pass through (jump through) previous trajectories.

 Careful observation of discontinuous 1-dimensional or 2-dimensional maps shows that trajectories cross each other if the map is aperiodic, or at least they would if the trajectories were continuous.
 The meaning here is not that one point in phase space heads in two directions (as this would no longer be specified by a function) but instead that if one connects each individual point in succession according the the order in which they are plotted, the connecting lines must cross each other if the map is aperiodic.
 An example of this was seen for the [clifford attractor](https://blbadger.github.io/clifford-attractor.html), where the map became aperiodic precisely when the trajectories crossed each other.